 Finishing Off Your Oatmeal

-I love to top my oatmeal with more of the frozen berries, chopped walnuts, pepitas, and a good drizzle of maple syrup.
+I love to top my oatmeal with more frozen berries, chopped walnuts, pepitas, and a good drizzle of maple syrup.

 The topping ideas are endless of course.
 Any type of nuts and seeds are wonderful, a sliced banana would also be really good.